Citation, DOI and article data

-It occurs as an opportunistic infection in immunocompromised patients, particularly those with AIDS, but it can also result from local oesophageal stasis caused by severe motility disorders such as scleroderma and achalasia.
-Only 50% patients have simultaneous oral thrush.
+It occurs as an opportunistic infection in immunocompromised patients, particularly those with AIDS, but it can also result from local esophageal stasis caused by severe motility disorders such as scleroderma and achalasia.
+Only 50% of patients have simultaneous oral thrush.

-It is characterised by odynophagia in immunocompromised patients, particularly patients with AIDS.
+It is characterized by odynophagia in immunocompromised patients, particularly patients with AIDS.

-Patients with scleroderma or achalasia may develop a "foamy" oesophagus.
+Patients with scleroderma or achalasia may develop a "foamy" esophagus.

 Imaging differential considerations include:

-- a condition affecting elderly people which result from the accumulation of glycogen in squamous epithelial cells lining the oesophagus
+- a condition affecting elderly people which result from the accumulation of glycogen in squamous epithelial cells lining the esophagus

-- multiple small nodules and plaques measuring 2-10 mm in size, and of the same colour of normal mucosa
+- multiple small nodules and plaques measuring 2-10 mm in size, and of the same color of normal mucosa

-- on oesophagogram, it mimics candida oesophagitis although its nodules have a more rounded appearance as opposed to more linear appearing plaques in moniliasis
+- on esophagogram, it mimics candida esophagitis although its nodules have a more rounded appearance as opposed to more linear appearing plaques in moniliasis

 - causes ulcerations that may be up to 2 cm wide